doodeec/dcom-angular-dialog/README.md

 [doodeec.com](http://doodeec.com)

 ##Description
-This is dialog module for angular, which uses Bootstrap 3 modals and custom backdrop. dialogService allows you to create dialog
+This is a dialog module for angular, which uses Bootstrap 3 modals and the custom backdrop.
+It creates `dialogService` in your app. dialogService allows you to create dialog:

     dialogService.create(templateName, className, customCtrl, persistent);